 As the country shifts focus to how we’re going to emerge from this health crisis, the economic impact becomes more evident, with the best solution being a large stimulus package.
 Through economic stimulus we have an incredible opportunity to continue working together to galvanise a more sustainable, future-facing economy - one that ensures clean air, more jobs and a healthy environment.

 To achieve this, we need to transition away from high-carbon pathways.
 Public spending must align with the most ambitious goals of the Paris Agreement - limiting global warming to no more than 2ºC, and ideally 1.5ºC by the end of the century, and reaching net-zero emissions by 2050 at the latest.

 Businesses are already demonstrating that decarbonising the economy is possible.
 Unilever has set a target to have net zero emissions from its operations by 2030.
 Good progress has already been made, with Unilever Australia switching to 100% renewable electricity to power all its operations in January 2020, well ahead of its end-2020 target.

 When you meet a target, it doesn’t mean you stop.
 It means you stretch even further.
-This is why Unilever recently announced a new range of commitments, one of which is to achieve net zero emissions from all products by 2039 – from the sourcing of materials, up to the point of sale in store.
+This is why , one of which is to achieve net zero emissions from all products by 2039 – from the sourcing of materials, up to the point of sale in store.
 This will mean drastically addressing emissions outside of the company's own operations.

 However, just as we have had to work together to tackle COVID-19, the race to zero must be a collective effort, and the ambition loop is critical to achieving this.
 Unilever’s switch to renewable electricity demonstrates to policymakers across the world that they can go further and faster in setting clear policies to raise the bar across the industry.